jedisct1/libsodium-doc/helpers/README.md

 int sodium_memcmp(const void * const b1_, const void * const b2_, size_t len);
 ```

-When a comparison involves secret data (e.g. key, authentication tag), it is
+When a comparison involves secret data (e.g. a key, an authentication tag, etc), it is
 critical to use a constant-time comparison function.
 This property does not
-relate to computational complexity: it expresses the fact that the time needed
+relate to computational complexity: it means the time needed
 to perform the comparison is the same for all data of the same size.
 The goal
 is to mitigate side-channel attacks.